 How Do In Home Senior Alert Devices Work?

-The main console houses the heart of the system.
+The main emergency alert console houses the heart of the system.
 Contained in the main unit is the microphone and speaker which allow seniors to communicate with trained operators on the other end.
 The speaker and microphones are quite powerful, so they can work all the way from another room.
 It is even loud enough that elderly who are hard of hearing can use the at home medical alert.

-The console also plugs into the landline phone jack which allows the device to call the monitoring center when the button is pressed.
+The console also plugs into the landline phone jack which allows the alert device to call the monitoring center when the button is pressed.
 This is why you’ll sometimes hear the in home units referred to as landline medical alert systems.

 Most indoor medical alert buttons have a signal radius of around 400-1000 feet.
 That’s enough to cover most houses and apartments.
 It even allows seniors enough range to get their mail or spend time in their yard and still be protected.
 Even if you can’t hear the console because you are very far away, pressing the button will still summon help from monitoring center operators.